GridPlus/lattice-simulator/README.md

 protocol surfaces the device firmware does, while providing a browser UI for pairing, wallet management, KV records, and request approval.

+## Security Warning
+- The simulator persists wallet data (including the active BIP-39 mnemonic and derived accounts) in the browser’s `localStorage` under `lattice-wallet-store`. **Only use test mnemonics / accounts** and treat the machine/browser profile as sensitive, or disable persistence if you must handle real secrets.
+- The custom HTTP/WebSocket servers do not enforce authentication; only bind to `127.0.0.1` or add access controls before exposing them beyond localhost.

 ## Highlights
 - Full Lattice1 protocol stack: connect, pairing, wallets, KV, signing.
 - Segregated architecture (`src/server`, `src/client`, `src/shared`) with a